 One was froma run coach in Arizona it will be in the show notes and all right.

-Future Darren here with the power of Google and now know the coach’s name.
+Future Daren here with the power of Google and now know the coach’s name.
 It is Ben Rosario of the Northern Arizona elite run club.
 He is a legend.
-Future Darren out.
+Future Daren out.

 And it’s basically why this is important from everyone that runs the a hundred meter dash Usain bolt, too.
 Marathoners and kept Shogi and even Ironman runners they’re doing it in seven, eight, nine hours.
 And Y plyometrics are good for them.
 One theory is you become a better athlete and better athletes move more efficiently and have better form and then get injured less.